I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 Today 73 percent of workers earning under $15 per hour nationwide are older than 25.
-Overall, 58 million workers (44 percent) earn under $15 an hour; 42 million earn under $12 an hour.
+Overall, 58 million workers (44 percent) make under $15 an hour; 42 million earns under $12 an hour.
 Many are parents of young children.
 Over 125 million people, including over 31.5 million children, live in households with at least one worker earning under $15 an hour.
 That’s more than 42 percent of the children in the US.
-Roughly one third of parents earning low wages are single parents.
+Roughly one-third of parents earning low wages are single parents.

 For decades, US workers have faced wage stagnation and a federal minimum wage that has not budged since Congress last raised it in 2009 certainly has not helped.
 For seven years, it’s been stuck at $7.25 an hour: $290 a week, $15,000 a year.
-In that time, the cost of groceries has increased 25 percent; rent has increased over 50 percent.
+In that time, the cost of groceries has increased 25 percent; rent has risen by 50 percent.

-Most employers provide workers with earned sick time after a certain tenure on the job.
+Most employers provide workers with earned sick time after a secure tenure on the job.

 The US is unique among developed nations in not requiring employers to provide sick days.
 In fact, the law does not even protect workers from being fired if they miss work due to illness.
 In a recent Oxfam survey, one in seven low-wage women workers reported having lost a job as a result of taking a sick day.